renatocaliari/contornos/docs/en/apps.md

 --

-`Strengths and weaknesses in issues related to what you do at work` `A strength is not something you are good at and a weakness is not something you are bad at doing.
-A strength is an activity that strengthens and energizes you.
-It draws you in, makes time fly while you're doing it, and makes you feel strong. [see more about it here](https://www.marcusbuckingham.com/defining-strengths/).
-And a weakness, it's the reverse of that.`
+`Strengths and weaknesses in issues related to what you do at work` `A strength is an activity that strengthens you.
+It engages you, makes time fly and makes you feel strong. [see more about it here](https://www.marcusbuckingham.com/defining-strengths/).
+A weakness is the reverse of that.`

 **Forces:**
 - a